Lex Luthor (Smallville): Storyline progression

 Season four began expanding on the series long story arc of Lex's feelings for Lana.
 Though the seeds were planted in the second episode of the first season, it was not until season four that Lex began to show more of his true feelings.
 According to Gough, not only was Lex trying to protect Lana from Jason Teague (Jensen Ackles), Lana's boyfriend who was also after the stones of knowledge, but he was also trying to get Jason out of the picture completely so he could have Lana for himself.
 Writer Darren Swimmer questioned Lex's motives from earlier seasons: "You have to ask yourself, in the words of Lex Luthor himself: Why would some billionaire want to be bailing out this girl and buying her a coffee house to begin with?
 What's that all about?"
 Writer Todd Slavkin described season five as "the darkening of Lex Luthor".
 By the time "Aqua" came around, Lex had removed the gloves, as there is no friendship with Clark that he needed to worry about, and his dark side began to show its face.
 Season five also saw Lex's hunger for power begin to develop, as he campaigned for a Kansas senate seat.
 It was the events of "Lexmas" that drove Lex to continue his pursuit of ultimate power.
-In "Lexmas", Lex is shot and he gets a chance to live a life where he is married to Lana and he no longer on a quest for power.
+In "Lexmas", Lex is shot and he gets a chance to live a life where he is married to Lana and he is no longer on a quest for power.
 In this alternate reality, without all the power and money that he had originally had, Lex is unable to save Lana, who dies after giving birth to their second child.
 It is here that Lex decided that he would always "go for the prize".